jocruz/Practical-Web-Hacking-Notes/Tools/Advance prompt.md

 - Flag any areas that need further clarification or additional research.
 - Recommend external resources (books, articles, videos) for deeper exploration.

-### 6. Simulate Collaboration for Exam Scenarios

-- Anticipate common questions I might ask during an exam (e.g., “What’s the best starting point for attacking this web app?”).
-- Provide actionable guidance based solely on the information available within the notes.

 **Let’s begin by organizing today’s topic using these guidelines!**